A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

 \section{Application to cytokine stimulation data}

-To illustrate the potential for our methods to provide new insights in real applications we analyzed data from an experiment conducted to study the effects of cytokine stimulation on gene expression.
-Expression data were collected using scRNA-seq on peripheral blood mononuclear cells (PBMCs) collected from cytokine-injected mice.
-Experiment protocols and raw data preprocessing details are provided in Appendix \ref{protocols}.
-After filtering the data set contains counts from $141,962$ cells in $14,853$ genes in $R=45$ conditions (44 cytokine treatments and one control).
-The cells were divided into 8 major cell types (Table \ref{table:1}) and several rarer cell types based on known marker genes listed in Appendix \ref{preprocessing}.
-Cells collected in each cytokine treatment condition were derived from 3 mice, but the information regarding which cells came from which mouse is not available.
+To illustrate the potential for our methods to provide new insights in real applications, we analyzed data from a study of the effects of cytokine stimulation on gene expression.
+Single-cell RNA-seq data were collected from peripheral blood mononuclear cells (PBMCs) in cytokine-injected mice.
+Experiment protocols and data preparation steps are described in Appendix \ref{sec:protocols}.
+These data were deposited into the Gene Expression Omnibus (GEO) data repository under accession number GSE214633.

+The prepared data set contained UMI counts for 14,853 genes from 141,962 cells in $R = 45$ conditions (44 cytokine treatments and one control).
+Most of the cells (138,142) were assigned to one of 8 cell types based on expression of known marker genes (Supplementary Table \ref{table:cytokines-data-summary} and Supplementary Data).
+Cells collected in each cytokine treatment condition were derived from three mice, but the information regarding which cells came from which mouse was not available.
 Therefore, DE analyses were performed as if there were just one replicate per condition.

+To study changes in gene expression induced by cytokine stimulation, we applied Poisson mash RUV separately to the data for each of the 8 cell types.
+To account for unwanted variation, we estimated a $J \times D$ matrix $\bm{F}$, with $D = 4$, from the cell-level data ${\bm Y}$ (see Appendix \ref{sec:poisson_mash_details}).